Do you think it takes a lot to surprise your child?

 Put a little sweet note inside the pockets of your child’s coat or pants before he wears them to school.
 He will be tickled to find it in school.

 7. Lunch Joke

-Inset some jokes written on colorful pieces of paper everyday before the Christmas vacation.
+Insert some jokes written on colorful pieces of paper everyday before they head out for school.
 Make them feel the Christmas spirit by giving them hints on how you will spend the holiday season.
 I’m sure they will have a great time at school and come home happy.